Pharmaceutical Analysis and Quality Control

 Introduction

 Pharmaceutical analysis is a branch of analytical chemistry that deals with the identification, quantitation, and characterization of drugs and their impurities.
-Quality control is an important part of pharmaceutical analysis to ensure the safety, efficacy, and purity of drugs.
+Quality control is an essential part of pharmaceutical analysis to ensure the safety, efficacy, and purity of drugs.

 Basic Concepts